teuk/mediabot_v3/docs/ROADMAP_3.5.md

 seven-day observation window begins only after every supported component has an accepted source, configuration, schema and operational baseline.

-## Active 3.5 workstreams
+## Post-release operational workstreams

-- **Real IRC acceptance:** finish the FULL01 service-delegation pilot with server-origin evidence, expiry evidence and an immediate disable path.
+- **Real IRC acceptance:** the operator may finish the FULL01 service-delegation pilot with server-origin evidence, expiry evidence and an immediate disable path.
-- **Production data:** close MB719 with effective-grant capture, private backup, reviewed reconciliation, drift-free verification and restore proof.
+- **Production data:** the operator may close MB719 with effective-grant capture, private backup, reviewed reconciliation, drift-free verification and restore proof.
 - **mbweb promotion:** MB723 accepted the contributed console into the supported surface; MB724 exercised it with the other accepted components.
 - **Cross-cutting safety:** MB724 updated the source contract and exercised authentication, privacy, metrics, workers, systemd boundaries and restore read-only across the accepted surface.
-- **Convergence and soak:** update accepted instances one at a time, then give the complete candidate a genuine seven-day MB722 observation window.
+- **Convergence and observation:** update accepted instances one at a time, then give the complete candidate a genuine seven-day MB722 observation window.
-- **Release proof:** MB726 reproduced the documentation and archives; MB725 now runs the exact archived candidate through the final Debian 13 fresh-install, upgrade, rollback and reapplication gate before the explicit MB727 decision.
+- **Release proof:** MB726 reproduced the documentation and rehearsal archives;
+  MB725 passed the exact archived candidate through Debian 13 fresh-install, upgrade, rollback and reapplication; MB727 records the stable decision.

-## Immediate operational sequence
+## Post-release operational sequence

 1. Update nbot through its normal updater and verify the expected version, clean service restart, migration registry and unchanged private instance